jk-me/top_box_cli/README.md

 # TopBox

-This Ruby Gem is a CLI application that allows the user to view summaries and critic reviews of current top box office films.
+This is a Ruby CLI application that allows the user to view summaries and critic reviews of current top box office films.
 Data provided by imdb.com.

-## Installation

-    $ gem install top_box
+##Requirements

+This app was built on ruby 2.3.3

 ## Usage

 Initialize application with command below, then follow on screen prompts.

     $ bin/top_box

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Blog